RetroDECK/ES-DE/USERGUIDE-DEV.md

 Enabling this option causes folders themselves to be included by the scraper.
 This is useful for DOS games or any multi-disk games where there is a folder for each individual game.

+**Auto-retry on peer verification errors**

+ScreenScraper sometimes has issues with its TLS certificates which causes searches to randomly fail.
+It's normally resolved within a few days, but in the meanwhile activating this setting will have the scraper automatically make up to eight additional attempts when this error occurs.
+That is normally enough to complete the search, but if not, just press 'Retry' in the error dialog and ES-DE will try eight more times.
+This setting applies to both the single-game scraper and the multi-scraper.
+The following error notification dialog and corresponding es_log.txt entry is displayed when this error occurs: "Error downloading thumbnail: SSL peer certificate or SSH remote key was not OK".

 ### UI settings

 Various settings that affects the user interface.